emojitracker/emojitrack-rest-api/README.md

 # emojitrack-rest-api :dizzy:
-emojitrack tracks realtime emoji usage on twitter!
+emojitracker tracks realtime emoji usage on twitter!

 This is but a small part of emojitracker's infrastructure.
 For the full stack, take a look at https://github.com/mroth/emojitracker.